Slack

 Using the Slack connector in your application

-There are two ways to use the Slack connector in your application:
+There are three ways to use the Slack connector in your application:

-1. Using the Agent Studio: If you are using the Agent Studio to create your AI agent, you can add the Slack connector by clicking the Add Abilities button and adding the Slack ability.
+Using the Agent Studio: If you are using the Agent Studio to create your AI agent, you can add the Slack connector by clicking the Add Abilities button and adding the Slack ability.
 Learn more about abilities here.
 After adding the ability, you can ask your agent to send Slack messages in the Test Agent tab.
+To try searching messages using the agent, please allow a couple of hours for Squid to index the Slack messages.
+Example messages:

-2. Using the Squid SDK: If you are using the Squid SDK to create your AI agent, you can use the squid.ai().agent('AGENT_ID').ask() function to chat with your agent.
-Learn more here.
-Use the Slack connector by adding it in the connectedIntegrations option of the ask() function.
+Using the Squid SDK: If you are using the Squid SDK to create your AI agent, you can use the

 connectedIntegrations: [{